Disentangling representations of retinal images with generative models: Related work

 \paragraph{Disentanglement in medical image analysis.} In medical imaging, disentangled representations are relevant to many research questions related to image synthesis, segmentation, registration, and causal- or federated learning, e.g., for disease decomposition, harmonization, or controllable synthesis \citet{liu2022learn}.
 For example, \citet{fay2023avoid} present a predictive approach to avoid shortcut learning for MRI data from different scanners.
 To minimize the dependencies between a task-specific factor (e.g. patient attribute) and a confounding correlated factor (e.g. scanner), they estimate a lower bound for MI.
 However, as mentioned above, a lower bound MI estimate is inconsistent with MI minimization tasks.
 In ICAM \citep{bass2020icam, bass2021icam}, the authors build on a VAE-GAN approach for image-to-image translation \citep{lee2018diverse} to disentangle disease-relevant from disease-irrelevant features.
 However, disentanglement in ICAM requires longitudinal data, where patient images are available at different disease stages.
 In a similar approach, \cite{ouyang2021representation} embed MRI images into independent anatomical and modality subspaces by image-to-image translation.
 Like ICAM, they have the data constraint that their method only works with images of the same patient from different modalities.
 In another attempt to explain classifier features, StylEx \citep{lang2021explaining} integrates a classifier into StyleGAN training.
 They have a classifier-specific intermediate latent space and can visualize image features that are important for the classifier decision.
-Although the authors apply their approach to the retinal fundus domain, they do not address spurious correlation and shortcut learning.
+Although the authors apply their approach to the retinal fundus domain, they do not address potential spurious correlations with latent space disentanglement.
+In \cite{galati2023A2V}, another work based on StyleGAN, they present a semi-supervised adaptation framework for brain vessel segmentation between two imaging domains: magnetic resonance angiography to venography.
+However, here they assume that all vessel properties are disentangled within the StyleGAN latent space and do not add any new regularizers regarding latent space disentanglement.
+In \cite{Havaei2021cond} they train a conditional adversarial generative model with two latent spaces that encode style and content which they also disentangle with two regularization steps.
+However, compared to our method, they only generate low resolution images and do not focus on the generation of high frequency details.
+In addition, their optimization procedure is very involved compared to ours, with two generators and five discriminators.